Whole Home More Shop by RoomBedroomMattresses

 What should I do if I can’t afford a non-toxic mattress?

 Lots of things: dusting, mopping, and vacuuming weekly can pick up any sVOCs (like Flame Retardants) that come from mattresses invisibly shedding over time.
 You can ventilate by opening windows daily to help release any VOCs off-gassing from foam.
 You can check prices for latex-only mattresses (no springs), which tend to be less expensive.
 And, you can consider an organic mattress latex topper, which is typically much less expensive and may help protect you from anything nasty in the mattress underneath.
+Finally, if you can afford a foam mattress, consider the Tuft and Needle, which is affordable, and has OEKO TEX certified foam, a step up from CertiPUR in terms of health.

 What are mattresses made of?